skeoop/skeoop.github.io/recursion/visualize-recursion.md

 ```

 Output would be easier to understand if recursive calls where **indented**.

-Let's add indentation and also make the code more reusable,
+Let's add indentation and also make the code reusable,
 so we can apply it to other recursion problems:

 ```java